Ecstasy Withdrawal & Detox

 Ecstasy withdrawal can be highly variable, meaning that it will not be the same for everyone.
 Things like how much a person took and for how long contribute to the intensity of withdrawal.
 In addition, poly-substance abuse and certain biological and environmental factors will also affect the overall withdrawal process.

-There is no specific medical treatment for ecstasy withdrawal, but a medical detox program can help to minimize the side effects.
+There is no specific medical treatment for ecstasy withdrawal, as there are with some other substance use disorders.
+However, a medical detox program can help to minimize the side effects and provide further care to the individual.
 Medical detox programs have medical and mental health professionals on hand to monitor vital signs, offer support and encouragement, and regulate emotions and mood swings.

-The main goal of a detox program is to help a person to become stable physically and therefore primed to enter into a comprehensive addiction treatment program.
+The main goal of a detox program is to help a person to become stable physically and therefore primed to enter into a comprehensive addiction treatment program in the best way possible.
 Detox can help to prevent and reduce episodes of relapse when coupled with a complete substance abuse treatment program.

 An ecstasy detox program typically lasts 3-5 days, after which withdrawal side effects begin to wane and are less intense.
 In detox, individuals are provided with a calm and quiet environment that is free from outside distractions and temptations.
 During detox, trained professionals provide ongoing support and encouragement, and therapies to increase comfort and ease withdrawal symptoms.